AlysterVodka/Hackathony/Thyrza/Research_LiminalSpaces.md

-### RANDOM THOUGHTS:
+### RANDOM THOUGHTS
 "Limn the liminal" - funny

 We zijn voorbij de eerste wave obsessie met liminality en liminal spaces.
 Belangrijk voor ons is de relevatie vinden voor deze tijd.
 - Connectie Smooth City René Boer?
 Homogenisering van architectuur wereldwijd.
 Liminal spaces zijn vaak smooth en render-like, ietswat levenloos.
 Alsof het constant bijgehouden wordt, maar niet echt geleefd wordt.
 "“sens(ing) the simultaneous presence of everywhere in the place where you are standing31”. - Massey
 Everything is, in other words, fundamentally interconnected, but in ways that are (as with the distinctions between space and place explored above) potentially as alienating and disorienting as they are liberating and euphoric—a “both/and” state of affairs that is the essence of the liminal."

 "Entre-deux" = interspace, gap